-- Distribution package installation - External storage mounts
+- · Distribution package installation

+- External storage mounts

+- · Custom script execution at launch time

 The Alces customiser tool requires some setup tasks in order to appropriately work with your AWS account and deployed Alces Flight Compute environments.
+Follow the steps below to enable the customiser for your AWS account.